maziac/asm-code-lens/README.md

 - Completions: While you type completions are proposed based on the labels in your asm files.
 - "Find all references": through a right mouse click in your assembler source file.
 It will come up with all found references in the other files.
 - Hovering: When hovering over  symbol it shows the comments for the symbol.
+- Outline view: View your labels (code, data, constants) in the outline view.
 - Rename symbols.
 - Code Lens: Above symbols it shows the number of references.
 You can click it to get to the references.
 - Command: asm-code-lens.find-labels-with-no-reference to find all labels that are not EQU and are not referenced.
 Useful to find dead code.